AI in Healthcare

 Data Privacy and Security Risks

-Healthcare data represents prime targets for cybercriminals, with the average healthcare data breach costing $10.93 million in 2025.
-AI systems require vast datasets, creating additional attack vectors and privacy concerns.
+Healthcare knowledge represents prime targets for cybercriminals, with the regular healthcare knowledge breach costing $10.93 million in 2025.
+AI methods require massive datasets, creating extra assault vectors and privacy factors.

 Mitigation Strategies:

-- Use homomorphic encryption for processing sensitive data
+- Use homomorphic encryption for processing delicate knowledge

-- Establish clear data retention and deletion policies
+- Establish clear knowledge retention and deletion insurance coverage protection insurance coverage insurance policies

-- Regular third-party security audits of AI systems
+- Regular third-social gathering safety audits of AI methods

 Algorithmic Bias and Health Equity